-During a DUI checkpoint, police officers stop every vehicle or a predetermined number of drivers to examine drivers for signs of impairment.
-These checkpoints help raise public awareness about the dangers of driving under the influence of alcohol or drugs and to charge people for committing a DUI offense.
-Typically, DUI checkpoints are scheduled when more people are likely to drink and drive, such as weekends or holidays.
+During a DUI checkpoint, police officers stop every vehicle or a predetermined number of vehicles to examine drivers for signs of impairment.
+These checkpoints help raise public awareness about the dangers of driving under the influence and charges those committing a DUI offense.
+Typically, DUI checkpoints are scheduled when people are most likely to drink and drive, such as weekends or holidays.

 Controversy Surrounding DUI Checkpoints

 Opponents of DUI checkpoints have cited the Fourth Amendment's protection against unreasonable search and seizure, or searches and seizures that occur without probable cause, to support the argument that DUI checkpoints are unconstitutional.

 In 1990, the Supreme Court ruled that the infringement of Fourth Amendment rights caused by DUI checkpoints is overshadowed by the potential public benefit of getting dangerous, impaired drivers off the road.
 The court added that DUI checkpoints must follow certain guidelines to be legal: